-Mechanic Monday: Point systems
+Gamification Mechanic Monday: Point systems

-In Pokemon Go you find a number of point systems all tracking slightly different elements which serve ain the game.
-You have the points (xp), which are needed to track levels, but they are awarded for all actions such as catching pokemon, great throws, nice throws, curve balls, and pokestop visits.
+In Pokemon Go you find a number of point systems all tracking slightly different elements which serve a purpose in the game.
+You have the experience points (xp), which are needed to track levels, but they are awarded for all actions such as catching pokemon, great throws, nice throws, curve balls, and pokestop visits.
 Each time you catch a Pokemon you also earn stardust, which can be later used to evolve your Pokemon or power them up so they are more efficient in battles in the Pokegym.
 Each specific Pokemon also has a type of candy assigned again this is necessary to evolve and power up your characters.
 Battling in Pokegyms earns you Pokecoins, these allow you to buy boosters such as lures and incense, egg incubators and balls.
 Poke coins also hold a monetary value and can be obtained through in app buying technology.

 Always think of point systems through the eyes of the player and what feedback it will receive before thinking what information you will receive as a result of tracking.

-How are you using points in your?
+How are you using points in your gamification?